sudermanjr/led-controller/README.md

       --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          number for the log level verbosity --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging

-Use "led-controller [command] --help" for more information about a command.
 ```

 ## pi-builder